cjcalabresephd/cjcalabresephd.github.io/_people/emma-cox.md

   <div class="pcp-section">
     <h2 class="pcp-section-title">Bio</h2>
     <p class="pcp-bio">
       Emma is a PhD student at Cornell University focusing on media effects, persuasion, and health communication.
+Emma uses experiments to investigate strategies for increasing public recognition of the structural causes and policy solutions to health and social inequalities.
     </p>
   </div>